kyang5/coursedescriptions/source/longtermschedule.rst

 COMP/CSIS Courses Long-Term Schedule
 ====================================

-The Computer Science Long-Term Schedule has moved to this Google spreadsheet at `bit.ly/luccslts <https://bit.ly/luccslts>`_.
+The Computer Science Long-Term Schedule has moved to a Google spreadsheet at `bit.ly/luccslts <https://bit.ly/luccslts>`_.